2 Ingredient Chocolate Orange Christmas Fudge

 Terry’s Chocolate Orange Fudge Recipe

-- Line a baking tin with parchment paper and set aside for later use.
+- Line a baking tin with parchment paper and set it aside for later use.
+I like to use a small loaf tin or square baking tin.

 - Pour the Terry’s chocolate orange pieces and condensed milk into a large mixing bowl and melt in the microwave.I melted the mixture on a high heat, stopping the microwave every 20 seconds and mixing each time until melted.
 It took me roughly 3 minutes to melt in the microwave.